sjl/.plan/README.markdown

 I think I'm feeling a little better about the homework questions now after talking through it a bit.
 Need to get some rough drafts sketched out for when I meet with the study group tomorrow.

+## 2023-10-31

+BS521.
+Chi-square test.

+BI500.
+Senior student discussion panel.
+Each gave us advice:

+* Find a mentor that works for you (specifically what *you* need, will be different for everyone).
+* Use these years as training, not 100% research.
+* Take care of yourself, set boundaries.
+Marathon, not sprint.
+* Take ownership of your time here, do things that'll help you grow.
+* The novelty of a PhD will wear off, stick with it.
+* Have hobbies.
+* Keep a calendar.
+* Talk with your peers a lot, don't keep everything to yourself.

+PIBS800.